meetDeveloper/freeDictionaryAPI/README.md

 # Google Dictionary API

-Google does not provide API for Google Dictionary so I created one.
+Google does not provide Google Dictionary API so I created one.

 ## Getting Started